Mohammadhunan97/-barstool-entity/README.md

 - Should support custom regex fail messages
 - Add support for unique constraint
 - Should support basic encryption
+- Should support custom statements
+- Switch to connection pools

 # Test this library: